yiy013079/Fruit-Classification-Computer-Vision/README.md

 We trained and compared four models:

-A baseline custom CNN,
+1. A baseline custom CNN,

-ResNet18,
+2. ResNet18,

-EfficientNet-B0,
+3. EfficientNet-B0,

-DenseNet-121.
+4. DenseNet-121.

-And a web applicatio  showing real use of the model
+5. a web applicatio  showing real use of the model

 Our goal is to deliver a high-accuracy model that reduces checkout errors and supports real-time product recognition, ultimately improving customer experience and operational performance in retail environments.